-Welcome to the staff in The Ladybird room: Miss Gemma (Room Leader), Miss Sharon (Key person), Miss Sarah K (Key person) and Miss Sarah M
+Welcome to the staff in The Ladybird room: Miss Gemma (Room Leader), Miss Hollie (Key person), Miss Stacey (Key person), Miss Jess (Key Person) and Miss Jenna (Classroom Assistant)

 At the age of about 3 years the children can move into the Ladybird Room.
 There are no hard rules here as all children develop at different rates, so transitions can begin earlier or later depending on personal requirements.
 In the Ladybird room great emphasis is still placed on supporting children with their personal care needs, as we recognise that some children will still be in the process of toilet training or may need support settling in or at meal times.
 Upon arrival, each child is assigned to a ‘key person’ who will work closely with parents to ensure that each child is treated as an individual in their learning and development.
 Parents are asked to supply adequate nappies, wipes, clothing and food for the day.
 Staff ratios in this room are 1:8

 The Ladybird room is organised so that children can access resources independently.
 There are various areas in the room including a book area, a role play room, a self-select snack bar, a creative development area, a writing area, a number area, a water tray.
 This room also has free-flow indoor/outdoor access so that children may choose to play outside if they prefer.
 We aim to encourage children to be creative, independent thinkers by allowing them to choose the activities they wish to play with whilst at the same time presenting them with new ideas to extend their learning and confidence.